-Share your science project ideas .. what you've made.. what you've built... what you've seen ... the processes involved ...
+Share your science project ideas .. what you've made.. what you've built... what you've seen ... and all the processes involved ...

 List the steps, show off a photo, make notes and record it right here for others to enjoy and use!

-Check out the wonderful ideas of other homeschooling families just like yours and inspire us!
+Check out the wonderful science project ideas added by other homeschooling families just like yours and inspire us!

 My brother and I (with mum's help of course) combined water and vinegar in a plastic bottle.
 Mum rolled up some bi-carb in a paper towel and she twisted the ends like a lolly.
 We decorated a cork that fit the bottle with red streamers like a rocket.
 We sat about 3 metres away while mummy put the bi-carb lolly in and put the cork rocket very quickly in.
 We counted down but nothing happened!!!